stephenhu/stratd/docs/design.md

 * economy should be based on cities, industries, and population, shouldnt require manually mining resources like starcraft, this should something that happens in the background
 * each faction should have different attributes like populations, income, army competence
 * what should the multiplayer angle be since this is turn based, some players will block the whole game's progress?  perhaps if users dont progress within a certain time, then a default set of actions will be enacted
-* heroes will appear over time since all units have varying degrees of ability, it is up to the user to recognize these units and promote them or develop them
+* hero units will appear over time since all units have varying degrees of ability, it is up to the user to recognize these units and promote them or develop them, there will be an additional intangible field for each unit which adds some increase in abilities